Abdul4code/EMF-Assignment-GROUP8/README.md

 ## Domain of Choice
 The domain for this metamodel is a university system.
 This domain encompasses the organizational, academic, and administrative aspects involved in the functioning of a university.
 The metamodel is designed to represent key entities within a university, such as students, staff, departments, academic programs, and physical infrastructure, along with their relationships and attributes.

+## Task Completion Checklist
+##### Task 1:
+- The metamodel defined as an ecore project (universityModelingProject/model/UniversitySystem.ecore) and contained 15 meta classes, 2 of which are abstract. <br>
+- It includes 12  classes inheriting from NamedEntity class, Academic Department and Proffesor inheriting from Department and Staff respectively
+- It includes 7 containement relationship and about 10 non-containment relationship with about 7 defined as opposite relationship.
+- Three enumeration types are defined (programme type, gender and role)
+- All metaclass has either or all of attributes and references.

+#### Task 2:
+- Gen file (universityModelingProject/model/UniversitySystem.genmodel) was generated from the metamodel.
+- Java API for the model was generated (UniversityModelingProject/src)
+- The edit and editor plugin projects for interacting with the model was also created.

+#### Task 3:
+- Plugin project was developed (UniversityModelingPlugin) which was used to instance two models (ModelA_UnivaqModel and ModelB_SE4GDModel
+- In each of the plugin instance model, the create, serialize, load and validate methods are defined.

+#### Task 4:
+- Two model instances were created by creating dynamic instance from the ecore metamodel (University.xmi and SE4GD.xmi)

+#### Task 5:
+###### Constraints Defined <br>
+- MustHaveCampus : University must have atleast one campus
+- AtleastOneProgramme - An academic department must contain atleast one programme
+- NoOverlappingCoursesInLectureHall - This ensures that no lectures are clashing in the same hall
+- LimitStudentsFromSameCountryInMobilityProgrammes - Checks if a programme is a mobility programe, if true, then ensures that no country has more than three students in same programe

+###### Operations Defined <br>
+- TeachesCourse - Checks if a proffessor teaches a course
+- isGenderBalanced - Returns true if both male and female are atleast 30% of the entire student population else false

+###### Derived Fields <br>
+- attribute NumberOfMaleStaff - Counts number of male staff in a department
+- attribute NumberOfFemaleStaff - Counts number of female staff in a department
+- attribute AverageStudentsPerCourse - Average number of students registered per course in a programme.